MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

     ![Continue button for Connected Store flow](media/command-center-continue-button.PNG "Continue button for Connected Store flow")

-6. There are many components to the **Send alert** flow, but you only need to set the following two items:
+6. At this point, you'll see all the components included in the **Send alert** flow.
+There are many components, but you only need to set the following two items:

     - In the **Set Email Address** section, in the **Value** field, enter an email address.
 If you want the email to be sent to more than one recipient, separate each email address with a semi-colon.